-- 6.1 Under the adopted licensing regime, the Council has the power to recover its costs and set fees and charges at such a level that the licensing process is cost neutral to the Council.
-The fee set and approved by Council for 2018-19 is £1,541. - 6.2 The financial implications associated with the revision of the SEV Policy can be financed from the Licensing budget.
+6.1 Under the adopted licensing regime, the Council has the power to recover its costs and set fees and charges at such a level that the licensing process is cost neutral to the Council.
+The fee set and approved by Council for 2021-22 in respect of an application for a sexual entertainment venue is £1,677.